esarev/esarev/README.md

 - 🎼 music
 - ⚽ soccer
 - 🤘 rock'n'roll
-- 📖 learning new things
+- 📖 learn something new

 and coding of course 💻